zeronetworks/ldapfw/README.md

 - <b>oid</b> - OID set in the LDAP query (if applies)
 - <b>filter</b> - filter set in a Search query (supports basic wildcard matches)

 During an incoming LDAP operation, the first matched rule action applies.
-If no rule matches, the operation is allowed by default (this behaviour can be modified by setting a global block rule as the final rule).
+If no rule matches, the operation is allowed by default (this behaviour can be modified by setting a global block rule as the final rule).<br><br>

-## Suppress Audit
-By default, Search operations do not generate event logs as they can get noisy.
-You can enable / disable auditing of different operations by modifying the `suppressAudit` field.<br><br>
+<b>Note</b>: in the default configuration, Search operations do not generate event logs (except when searching for specific attributes) as the logs can get noisy.
+This behaviour can be modifying by changing the audit rules.
-<b>Note</b>: the `audit` rule field can be used to enable logging for specific operations even if they are suppressed (for example, Search operations with certain attributes).

 # How LDAP Firewall works
 The LDAP Firewall is built from 3 main components:
 ### ldapFwManager